anti-alias-arts/AAVJ/docs/overview.md

 ## Optimization

-VRAM management is very important in compiling scenes within AAVJ/TouchDesigner.
-It is recommended to keep .tox networks to less than 800mb of VRAM per scene.
+VRAM management is very important in compiling scenes within AAVJ / TouchDesigner.
+There are a few general rules to consider when working within AAVJ and TouchDesigner in General.

+* It is recommended to keep .tox networks to <strong> less than 800mb of VRAM per scene</strong>.
 VRAM amounts exceeding this may cause performance hangups or performance costs both cumulatively and individually.

-Lag CHOPs, Filter CHOPs, Timer CHOPS, and any other CHOPS that cook every frame will affect overall performance in your project.
+* <strong>Lag CHOPs</strong>, <strong>Filter CHOPs</strong>, <strong>Timer CHOPS</strong>, and any other <strong>CHOPS that cook every frame</strong> will affect overall performance in your project.
 It is recommended to try and limit the usage of these operators whenever possible.
 See ‘COOKING’ to understand a bit more of how you can get the best performance out of your networks in TouchDesigner.

-32-bit textures can also dramatically affect performance and VRAM usage in the project.
+* <strong>32-bit textures</strong> can also dramatically affect performance and VRAM usage in the project.
 Sometimes, 32-bit textures are necessary for a desired accuracy in simulations or TOP networks.
 However, 16-bit can often be used instead for close to the same accuracy, with less VRAM usage.
-Even in instances where 32-bit must be used, it is recommended to bookend those processes with operators that revert the TOP chain back to 8-bit RGBA before output.
+Even in instances where 32-bit must be used, it is recommended to bookend those processes with operators that revert the TOP chain back to <strong>8-bit RGBA</strong> before output.

 ## Notes